South Carolina Upstate Spartans play in Big South Tournament against the Radford Highlanders - WTOP News

 High Point, North Carolina; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: The South Carolina Upstate Spartans play in the Big South Tournament against the Radford Highlanders.
+BOTTOM LINE: South Carolina Upstate and Radford play in the Big South Tournament.

-The Spartans are 5-11 against Big South opponents and 5-8 in non-conference play.
-South Carolina Upstate is ninth in the Big South with 7.3 offensive rebounds per game led by Ahmir Langlais averaging 2.1.
+The Spartans have gone 5-11 against Big South teams, with a 5-8 record in non-conference play.
+South Carolina Upstate is 4-5 in one-possession games.

 South Carolina Upstate is shooting 44.6% from the field this season, 1.2 percentage points higher than the 43.4% Radford allows to opponents.
-Radford averages 7.5 made 3-pointers per game this season, 1.1 more made shots on average than the 6.4 per game South Carolina Upstate allows.
+Radford averages 7.5 made 3-pointers per game this season, 1.1 more made shots on average than the 6.4 per game South Carolina Upstate gives up.

-TOP PERFORMERS: Langlais is averaging 8.7 points and 6.3 rebounds for the Spartans.
-Justin Bailey is averaging 14.6 points over the last 10 games for South Carolina Upstate.
+TOP PERFORMERS: Trae Broadnax is scoring 14.4 points per game with 4.3 rebounds and 3.6 assists for the Spartans.
+Justin Bailey is averaging 14.6 points and 4.3 rebounds while shooting 49.5% over the last 10 games.

-DaQuan Smith is scoring 15.1 points per game and averaging 2.8 rebounds for the Highlanders.
-Bryan Antoine is averaging 1.8 made 3-pointers over the last 10 games for Radford.

 LAST 10 GAMES: Spartans: 4-6, averaging 71.3 points, 30.9 rebounds, 11.3 assists, 6.3 steals and 2.9 blocks per game while shooting 45.5% from the field.
 Their opponents have averaged 73.7 points per game.